jstasiak/django-realtime/README.rst

 License
 =======

-This code is licensed under BSD license.
+This project code is licensed under BSD license unless stated otherwise.
 Take it and you it.

+This repository also contains ``Socket.IO`` client which has its own license.

 .. _gevent-socketio: https://bitbucket.org/Jeffrey/gevent-socketio
 .. _socket.io: http://socket.io/